Nano Banana Prompts for Landscapes (2026)

 | Night | Artificial or moonlight | Cityscapes, astrophotography | "Moonlit night, starry sky" |

-Mountain and Alpine Landscapes
+Mountain and Alpine Landscape Prompts

 Prompt: "Moss-covered granite boulders in foreground, alpine lake at sunset with mirror-perfect reflection of snow-capped mountains, golden light on peaks, crystal clear water, dramatic cumulus clouds, landscape photography, shot on Sony A7R IV 24mm"